-In 2018 we will raise 1.5 acres of vegetables, 1/4 acre of fruit trees, and various livestock (chickens, bees).
+In 2019 we will raise 2 acres of vegetables, 1/4 acre of fruit trees, 600 broiler chickens, 100 hens, and 2 beehives).
 Our farm is moderately mechanized: we use a tractor minimally and a walking tractor for minimal tillage, mowing, and hauling the heavy stuff.
 We weed, plant, and harvest by hand.
-We're expecting to employ about three workers in 2018.
-We're a small farm, and we work together with our employees.
+We're a small farm, and we work together as a team.
 Everyone shares in the big jobs of weeding, planting, harvesting, and packing produce.
-Some employees also specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the nursery.
+Some team members also specialize in particular areas of the farm, such as tractor operation or caring for seedlings in the nursery.

-We typically work 8 hours per day, Monday to Friday.
+We typically work 8 hours per day, Monday to Friday and divide weekend work fairly.
 A few employees are scheduled to start earlier or end later on certain days to help us prepare for, or finish up, the day's work.
-One or two employees may work on Saturday mornings during the summer to help with time-critical harvesting.
 For most of the year, we follow a weekly schedule of harvests and deliveries.
 On Mondays and Thursdays the entire crew typically works all day harvesting and washing produce.
 That produce is then stored overnight in our coolers and taken to market the next day, or picked up by farm members on the same day.
-On Tuesday and Saturday one employee will take produce to market, and Thursday evenings one employee will staff the CSA membership pickup.
+On Tuesdays, Thursdays, and Saturdays we have the chance to market and show off what we have grown, and develop relationships with the people we grow for.
 The rest of the work week is spent doing the work of growing our crops: sowing seeds, transplanting seedlings, weeding, training plants, and so on.
 Livestock care and care of the forest garden will be determined as interest and experience are presented.

 Why work for us?

 We're serious about what we do.
-We have fun while we work; we laugh, tell stories, talk to our kids, and look at the bugs and the birds.
+We have fun while we work; we laugh, tell stories, create the best vegetable puns, chat with the kids, and look at the bugs and the birds.
 But we mainly work while we work.
 We delight in work: the work that feeds people, the work done by the hands we know, the work that keeps the land healthy and beautiful.
 We love the sight of a well-weeded row, a neatly trained cucumber vine, a crate of red peppers, or soil washing off of our hands after a good afternoon of work.
 If you like a job well done, you'll be happy and valued here.

 We're a farm that produces.
 While all farms are subject to the vagaries of unpredictable weather and mechanical breakdowns, we have put years of experience, thought, and planning into shaping methods that work.
 We organize our time and our tools.
 You'll work hard here, but your work won't be wasted.
 If you want to learn how to farm vegetables yourself, you'll see an example of a system that works.

-- You do not need experience.
-Many great workers have come here with no experience growing vegetables.
-However, workers with experience are likely to start with higher pay and more responsibilities.
+You do not need experience.
+Many great farmers have come here with no experience growing vegetables.
+However, team members with experience are likely to start with higher pay and more responsibilities.
 You will finish the season feeling confident about growing good food.